-Our school and educator programs offer a full range of experiences to spark creativity and critical thinking.
+Our school and teacher programs offer a full range of experiences to spark creativity and critical thinking.
 They support the California State Content Standards in a variety of subject matter, for multiple grade levels, with emphasis in visual arts.
 For more information, contact Sara Gorrell, education and community associate, at (916) 808-1182.

 Guided Museum tours are led by trained docents and feature works from the permanent collection and special exhibitions on view.

 Led by trained docents and teaching artists, students explore works of art in the galleries and create their own works of art using media and techniques discussed during their tour.
 All art supplies are provided.

 Ignite the creative spark in your students, parents and educators during this fun, fair-like evening designed to build a positive and unified school community.
 Fun for all ages and artistic abilities.

 The Crocker's Art Ark, a mobile art education center designed for students in pre-K through 8th grades, brings original works of art and activities to schools throughout the region.